There is no condemnation for those who receive Jesus Christ as their Savior.

 At the moment of salvation, we are transferred from the reign of darkness to the bright authority of Jesus.

-I sat down and wept and mourned for days; and I was fasting and praying before the God of heaven (Nehemiah 1:4).
 Fasting is a spiritual discipline that helps us center our attention on the Lord and discover His will so we may act according to it.

 The Christian life is not easy, but there is great reward for living righteously when facing temptation or hardship.